 By looking for a second story that could be behind their behaviour - giving them an A - I was able to make what I believe was a clearer and more truthful assessment of what was happening in the world.
 Before giving them an A, I was anxious and stressed and scared.
 Then, I changed my response to them by essentially asking What if they are doing their best? and my situation changed for the better.
 I could sleep and I didn't believe the most hurtful things that I had been thinking previously, about me or about my friends.
 Without that shift this situation might have become resentment carried with me from that interaction into the next time I saw these people, as it has for me on many other occasions.
 Instead, it could dissipate.
 And in the end, I know that as my Higher Self, as the person I deep down want to be, the person I am when I am my best, I am able to have difficult conversations about things like politics.
-If one of these stories makes me feel judged and judge others, and it stops me having conversations I want to have, then that is not a story taking me towards my Higher Self.
+If one of these stories makes me feel judged and judge others, and it hampers my ability to make a clear and truthful assessment of what is happening, and it stops me having conversations I want to have, then that is not a story taking me towards my Higher Self.
 Better, by far, to choose something different.